 Financing cash flows include loans, debt, and equity cash flows.

 The statement of cash flows tells you whether your sales produced enough cash to cover your operating expenses. it may show that you need other sources of cash.
 You can learn a lot about a company’s sources of funds, whether they are investing enough to replace their fixed assets, and how much cash the owners received.
-For more cash flow tips, check out my Quick Tips for Improved Cash Flow Guide.

 The income statement shows a company’s profitability.
 The statement of cash flows statement gives you further insights into how your company achieved those profits.
 You can also learn the warning signals that cash flow is becoming a problem, even if your company is showing profits.
 Check out my article on cash flow vs. profit to learn more about this.